Sly Stone: Family and children

+Stone's daughter Sylvyette, who now goes by her middle name Phunne, was born c.
+1976.
+Her mother was Stone's band member Cynthia Robinson.
+His second daughter, Novena Carmel, born 1982, is a singer and performer, and also a booking agent at the Little Temple club in Los Angeles, and currently a co-host for the popular public radio station KCRW on Morning Becomes Eclectic.

+Death

+On June 9, 2025, Stone died at his home in Granada Hills, Los Angeles, at the age of 82.
+His family said in a statement provided to Rolling Stone that Stone had died of chronic obstructive pulmonary disease and "other underlying health issues".
+He was cremated at Chapel of the Pines Crematory.

 Legacy

-Along with James Brown and Parliament-Funkadelic, Sly and the Family Stone were pioneers of late 1960s and early '70s funk.
+Along with James Brown and Parliament-Funkadelic, Sly and the Family Stone were pioneers of late 1960s and early 1970s funk.
 Their fusion of R&B rhythms, infectious melodies, and psychedelia created a new pop/soul/rock hybrid, the impact of which has proven lasting and widespread.
 Motown producer Norman Whitfield, for example, patterned the label's forays into harder-driving, socially relevant material (such as The Temptations' "Runaway Child" and "Ball of Confusion") based on their sound.
 The pioneering precedent of Stone's racial, sexual, and stylistic mix, had a major influence in the 1980s on artists such as Prince and Rick James.
-Legions of artists from the 1990s forward – including Public Enemy, Fatboy Slim, Beck, Beastie Boys and LL Cool J's popular "Mama Said Knock You Out" along with many others – mined Stone's seminal back catalog for hook-laden samples.
+Legions of artists from the 1990s forward – including Public Enemy, Fatboy Slim, Beck, Beastie Boys, and LL Cool J's popular "Mama Said Knock You Out" along with many others – mined Stone's seminal back catalog for hook-laden samples.

-"The most talented musician I know is Sly Stone," Bootsy Collins said in an interview with Mojo.
-"He's more talented than anybody I ever have seen – he's amazing.
-I worked with him in Detroit from 1981 to '83, and to see him just fooling around, playing, jamming, is a whole other trip.
-He's the most amazing musician."